 #6 Keeping visitor records

 The system also records all visitor check-ins and check-outs.
-This helps businesses keep track of who was in the building at any given time, improving security and compliance.
+This helps businesses keep track of who was in the building at any given time, improving workplace security and compliance.
 The visitor logs can also provide useful insights into visitor trends, helping businesses improve their check-in experience over time.

 💡 You can learn more about VMS solutions from our visitor management system PDF guide →